Hwy 14 and Broadway Ave. Intersection Safety Improvements

 Hwy 14 resurfacing

-Project work includes:
+Project work included:

 • Resurfacing the roadway with a new layer of asphalt